Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Results

 \subsection{RQ1: is SE and non-SE data different?}

 Prior work, based on the Agrawal threshold Equation~\ref{arule}, argued that this is indeed the case (see Agrawal et al.~\cite{agrawal2021simpler}).
 However, that study had preponderance of low dimensional data.
-Recall from \S\ref{bad} that when we revisited that conclusion, Figure~\ref{idvsod} showed many cases where Equation~\ref{arule} would incorrectly select for ``hard'' data sets half the time ($\frac{10}{18}=55\%$).
+Recall from Section~\ref{bad} that when we revisited that conclusion, for the data studied here, Figure~\ref{idvsod} showed many cases where Equation~\ref{arule} would incorrectly select for ``hard'' datasets half the time ($\frac{34}{48}=71\%$).
 Hence, we cannot endorse Equation~\ref{arule}.

 That said, when we (a)~extend the data analysis to higher dimensional data; and (b)~replace Equation~\ref{arule} with Equation~\ref{drr1}, we find ourselves in general agreement with Agrawal.
-Figure~\ref{idvsod} shows that, for at least in the sample tabular data studied here: \begin{formal} {\bf Answer1:} SE data is usually has higher DRRs (i.e. a lower ratio of intrinsic dimensions) than non-SE data. \end{formal}
+Figure~\ref{idvsod} shows that, for at least in the sample tabular data studied here: \begin{formal} {\bf Answer1:} SE data usually has higher DRRs (i.e. a lower ratio of intrinsic dimensions) than non-SE data. \end{formal}